da-cali/linux-x1-tablet/README.md

 ### Notes

-* The custom acpi loader does not currently support dual boot with Windows, so if you installed a kernel using this guide and want to boot on Windows you will have to disable it first, and update the grub before restarting.
+* The custom acpi loader does not currently support dual boot with Windows, so if you installed a kernel using this guide and want to boot on Windows you will have to disable the custom acpi loader first, and update the grub before rebooting.